Kodik77rus/express-api/README.md

 #### 2. GET `http://localhost:3000/api/ad/604a990f7c6dba?fields=imgURLs`

-returns response satus code 200, and a json object which contains a title, price, and all images urls of ad.
+Returns response satus code 200, and a json object which contains a title, price, and all images urls of ad.

 ```json
 {